Barker, Uruguay

 Barker ([ˈbaɾkeɾ]) is a small village located in the Colonia Department of southwestern Uruguay.

 Geography

 Barker is located along Route 54.
 Its nearest populated places are Rosario, to the southeast and Tarariras, to the west.
-Near the town it is the stream Arroyo Minuano and the hills Cuchilla del Minuano and Cuchilla del Colla.
+Near the town is the stream Arroyo Minuano and the hills Cuchilla del Minuano and Cuchilla del Colla.

 History

 Barker was originally established as a small British settlement in Uruguay.

 Population

 According to the 2011 census, Barker had a population of 158.